 Like Goddess faux locs, Goddess Havana twists can have wavy ends or pieces added in to give the style a touch of a different texture.

 Whether you're wearing Marley or Havana Twists, you can try out new hair colors that compliment the skin.
-The mix of two hair colors here gives the skin a pop.
+The mix of two hair colors here makes her skin tone pop.

-Protective styling doesn't always mean a 4-6 week hairstyle.
+Protective styling doesn't always mean a four to six week hairstyle.
 Twists can be a great way to create a loose curl on some natural hair types.